ta5een/t5os/README.md

 #### Docker

+> [!NOTE]
+> Since integrating a custom GCC cross-compiler to the project, I've found that
+> building with Docker fails if I previously compiled the toolchain on my host
+> system.
+This is an issue as if, for example, I compiled the toolchain on
+> macOS, as the resulting binaries would be in the Mach-O format.
+This would
+> cause Docker to fail as Debian doesn't (at least natively) support Mach-O
+> executables.

 This is the recommended method if you would like to play around with the project and don't want to install all the required dependencies.
 It is also possible to partially [build the project natively](#linux-and-macos) and run